-Biological control with Nematodes (e.g. Nemasys) can reduce numbers in the right conditions- this requires a moist soil and soil temperatures of 12°- 20°C. Applications from July- September are likely to give the best results but will only control the smaller grubs near the surface.
+Biological control with Nematodes (e.g. Nemasys) can reduce numbers in the right conditions- this requires a moist soil and soil temperatures (check the product label).
+Applications from July- September are likely to give the best results but will only control the smaller grubs near the surface.